beumsk/beumsk.github.io/README.md

 ## DEPLOY

-Also make sure your linter is error-free with `npm run lint` or `yarn lint`
+Make sure your linter is error-free with `npm run lint` or `yarn lint`

-Deployment should be managed by the pipeline (`npm run deploy` or `yarn deploy`)
+Deployment to gh-page should be managed by Github Action (`npm run deploy` or `yarn deploy`)

-Commit and Push your changes to master.
+Trigger it with Commit and Push to master.
-This will trigger Github Action and deploy the changes to gh-pages.

 ## TODO

-- add new projects (kineval, blackjack, todolist?)
+- add new projects (kineval, tarava?, todolist?)
 - shorten cv old web experience? + add senior dev? + new skills to filter?
 - optimize images with script
 - review images (avoid bg-img, use different resolutions: https://dev.to/builderio/optimal-images-in-html-5bg9)